apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-client.md

 The basic steps to use HugeGraph-Client are as follows:

 - Build a new Maven project by IDEA or Eclipse
-- Add HugeGraph-Client dependency in pom file;
+- Add HugeGraph-Client dependency in a pom file;
 - Create an object to invoke the interface of HugeGraph-Client

 See the complete example in the following section for the detail.